Taylor rule: Alternative versions

 While the Taylor principle has proven influential, debate remains about what else the rule should incorporate.
 According to some New Keynesian macroeconomic models, insofar as the central bank keeps inflation stable, the degree of fluctuation in output will be optimized (economists Olivier Blanchard and Jordi Gali call this property the 'divine coincidence').
 In this case, the central bank does not need to take fluctuations in the output gap into account when setting interest rates (that is, it may optimally set $a_y=0$.)

 Other economists proposed adding terms to the Taylor rule to take into account financial conditions: for example, the interest rate might be raised when stock prices, housing prices, or interest rate spreads increase.
 Taylor offered a modified rule in 1999: that specified $a_{\pi} = 0.5, a_y \ge 0$.

+The standard Taylor rule imposes constant, symmetric response coefficients on the inflation and output gaps — a restriction that is unlikely to hold across the business cycle.
+Linearity can be problematic for several reasons: the effective lower bound creates an asymmetric policy space that a fixed rule cannot accommodate; the unobservable inputs (potential output, the natural rate) enter linearly, amplifying real-time measurement error; and empirical work finds that policy coefficients shift across regimes and Fed chairs, making a single fixed specification a poor description of actual behaviour.
+Nonlinear alternatives — opportunistic rules, regime-switching rules, and optimal rules derived from asymmetric loss functions — allow nonlinear policy responses to vary with the state of the economy.